-We woke up to another grey and cold looking day.
+We woke up to another grey and cold-looking day.
 This time, the overcast windy conditions reached inland to downtown as well.
 We might as well have stayed at home.
-But undeterred, we both donned long trousers and long sleeved shirts before venturing out.
+But undeterred, we both donned long trousers and long-sleeved shirts before venturing out.
 Today was our much-anticipated trip to Alcatraz.

 After the tour we toyed with the idea of walking round further bits of the island, but quite frankly, we were freezing, so we opted for the wimp’s option of catching the ferry back and engaging in some retail therapy at Pier 39 instead.
-This began with a jolly nice warming drink and lardy lunch, and culminated with Kas buying a silly hat in anticipation of us moving on to somewhere where there would be enough sunshine to justify an avoidance strategy.
+This began with a jolly nice warming drink and lardy lunch.
+It culminated with Kas buying a big hat.
+This was in anticipation of us moving on to somewhere where there would be enough sunshine to justify an avoidance strategy.

-Next stop was that top tourist trap known as Lombard Street, or more specifically, that bit of Lombard Street that has the bends in it.
+Next stop was that top tourist trap known as Lombard Street.
+More specifically, that bit of Lombard Street that has the bends in it.
 Surprisingly enough, loads of other people were walking or driving down it at the same time as us.
 Most inconsiderate of them, spoiling our photos like that.

 At this point we reached a difficult juncture in the day.
-Too early to go back to the hotel, and too late to head off anywhere else of substance, so we plumped for a bus back downtown to investigate photographic opportunities offered by the larger buildings there.
-Obviously, any good photographic expedition needs to be meticulously planned, especially when you’re cold, so we renewed our acquaintance with the Starbucks organization ( www.starbucks.com ) at one of their many sites downtown.
+It was too early to go back to the hotel, and too late to head off anywhere else of substance.
+So we plumped for a bus back downtown to investigate photographic opportunities offered by the larger buildings there.
+Obviously, any good photographic expedition needs to be meticulously planned, especially when you’re cold.
+We planned it by renewing our acquaintance with the Starbucks organization ( www.starbucks.com ) at one of their many sites downtown.
 This one was in the shadow of the Transamerica Pyramid, and we were less than surprised to discover they had exactly the same coffee menu as the ones back home, although the selection of cakes, cookies and other foodstuffs was different.

-Having satisfied our photographic desires it was sufficiently late to go back to the hotel for beer, snoozing and a clean up before heading off for a well earned dinner.
+Having satisfied our photographic desires it was sufficiently late to go back to the hotel for beer, snoozing and a clean-up before heading off for a well-earned dinner.
 This night we chose a retro-American themed diner on Powell called Lori’s ( www.lorisdiner.com ) just one block south of Union Square.
 It’s apparently very famous.
-What we remember about the place is some top notch American burgers and a room full of genuine bits of retro American icons.
+What we remember about the place is some top-notch American burgers and a room full of genuine retro American icons.
 Once again the food was good and plentiful and the beer was cold and wet.